FailAcademy/learning/adp-vancouver/_slides/week-04/03-auth-server.md

 #Cookies and CORS

-CORS stands for _Cross-Origin Resource Sharing_
+CORS stands for _Cross-Origin Resource Sharing_.

 For our purposes, we'll need to configure Express to accept requests from domains other than the one where our Express server is running, while in development.
 This has been done for you in the project starter.
 Look in `config/application.js`.